Throughout this guide, the Professional Employees Award will be referred to simply as “the Award”.

 Ultimately, if your employer benefits from your skills and experience (which is the very essence of employment), they cannot then reasonably claim they have doubts about your ability to meet the required standards.

-It bears repeating, as always, that this is broad general advice and your own particular situation may have something unique that requires further investigation.
+It bears repeating that this is broad general advice and your own particular situation may have a unique factor that requires further investigation.

 However, it is clear that the Professional Employees Award is the correct award for the game development industry, and that employees are entitled to the wages and conditions in it (at a minimum – remember, you can always pay more!).